 Some homebuyers may not be eligible for USDA financing due to location (not rural approved) or household income may exceed the limit.
 The FHA mortgage is a great government-backed mortgage program to help those first-time buyers that are not USDA eligible.
 FHA loans are the easiest type of real estate loan to pre-qualify for assuming you have the required 3.5% down payment needed.
 The FHA loan requirement guidelines for loan qualification are pretty flexible, below we outlined some details:

 - 620 credit score required.

 - Two Years of steady employment, with no large gaps.
-The same line of work preferred, the same employer is not as important.
+The same line of work is preferred, but the same employer is not as important.

-- 3.5% down payment required.
+- 3.5% down payment is required.
 Down payment CAN be gifted by another party.

 - The home seller is permitted to pay buyers closing costs.